binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ### Consuming Free and Open Source {#web-applications-countermeasures-consuming-free-and-open-source}
 ![](images/ThreatTags/PreventionEASY.png)

 Dibbe Edwards [discusses](https://soundcloud.com/owasp-podcast/dibbe-edwards-devops-and-open-source-at-ibm) some excellent initiatives on how they do it at IBM.
-I'll attempt to paraphrase some of them here:
+I will attempt to paraphrase some of them here:

 * Implement process and governance around which open source libraries you can use
 * Legal review: checking licenses